This seminar is open to the public.

 The Transatlantic Relations Seminar focuses on the United States and Europe, with a special emphasis on members of the European Union and the North Atlantic Treaty Organization.
 The transatlantic relationship has been the bedrock of post-World War II international affairs and now faces serious challenges in the environments of post-September 11, globalization, and the crises in the Ukraine and the Middle East.
 The seminar addresses critical issues in US-European relations and is co-chaired by Richard N. Cooper, Maurits C. Boas Professor of International Economics, and Karl Kaiser, Senior Associate of the Weatherhead Center for International Affairs.

 Faculty Associate.
 Maurits C. Boas Professor of International Economics, Department of Economics, Harvard University.

-Director, Program on Transatlantic Relations.
-Adjunct Professor of Public Policy, Harvard Kennedy School.
+Senior Associate, Program on Transatlantic Relations.
+Adjunct Professor of Public Policy, Emeritus, Harvard Kennedy School.

 Program Director, Program on Transatlantic Relations.